YKW-Modding/yo-docs/modding-resources/file-formats/xpck.md

 ```

 ## Name Table
-The Name Table is located at `nameTableOffset << 2` and is a continuous sequence of null-terminated ASCII filenames.
+The Name Table is a compressed section located at `nameTableOffset << 2`, of (compressed) size `nameTableSize << 2` - it is a continuous sequence of null-terminated ASCII filenames.

+### Structure
+No table is needed for this as it's just - as stated earlier - a continuous sequence of null-terminated ASCII filenames.

 ## Entry Ordering
 Note that when writing, files must be sorted alphabetically by name when assigning offsets and the entry table must be sorted by `hash` (CRC-32B) ascending.